From Trace to Line: LLM Agent for Real-World OSS Vulnerability Localization: Introduction

-Given the surge in vulnerability reports outlined earlier, the field urgently needs approaches that close this reality gap: leveraging LLM automation while tackling project-scale challenges practitioners face daily.
-Only by embracing these real-world constraints can we convert the promise of LLM-assisted security into tools that meaningfully lighten the load on development teams.

-To address these gaps, we introduce T2L (Trace-to-Line), which reframes vulnerability detection as a two-tier problem (a) coarse-grained detection - flagging suspicious code chunks and (b) fine-grained localization - pinpointing exact vulnerable lines.
-This separation enables systematic evaluation of LLM capabilities from repository-scale reasoning to human-expert precision.
+To address these gaps, we introduce T2L (Trace-to-Line), which reframes vulnerability localization as a two-tier problem: (a) coarse-grained detection: flagging suspicious code chunks, and (b) fine-grained localization: pinpointing exact vulnerable lines.
+This separation enables systematic evaluation of LLM capabilities from repository-scale narrowing to expert-level line pinpointing.

-\textbf{Contribution.} This work makes three contributions: \textbf{(1)} \textit{Task formulation.} We frame project-level vulnerability discovery as two structured tasks: chunk-level detection and line-level localization.
-AST-based chunking adapts large codebases to LLM context while preserving semantics, enabling refinement from coarse predictions to exact lines,bridging research setups and real-world needs for LLMs. \textbf{(2)} \textit{T2L-ARVO benchmark.} We present the first benchmark for agentic fine-grained localization, featuring 50 expert verified cases across five vulnerability types with balanced category distribution. \texttt{T2L-ARVO} enables realistic, project-scale evaluation of LLM-based systems. \textbf{(3)} \textit{T2L-Agent framework.} We propose a multi-agent system with the following innovation: (i) a Trace Analyzer (Agentic Trace Analyzer) integrating the ensemble of tools such as static analysis, sanitizers, and runtime monitoring for observability as human debuggers; (ii) a Proposal module (Divergence Tracing) that iteratively forms and tests vulnerability hypotheses; and (iii) a two-stage pipeline (Detection Refinement) that first detects coarse chunks and then verifies exact lines with runtime feedback.
+\textbf{Contribution.} This work makes three contributions: \textbf{(1)} \textit{New task formulation.} We define runtime-trace-guided, project-scale vulnerability localization as two structured subtasks: chunk-level detection and line-level localization, enabling evidence-guided refinement from coarse predictions to exact lines. \textbf{(2)} \textit{T2L-ARVO benchmark.} We present the first benchmark for agentic fine-grained localization, featuring 50 expert-verified cases across five vulnerability types with balanced category distribution. \texttt{T2L-ARVO} enables realistic, project-scale evaluation of LLM-based systems. \textbf{(3)} \textit{Evaluation framework and agent baseline.} We introduce an evaluation framework that standardizes environment setup, evidence collection, and line-level metrics, together with an agent baseline integrating an Agentic Trace Analyzer, iterative hypothesis generation, and two-stage refinement.
+On \texttt{T2L-ARVO}, our baseline achieves up to \textbf{58\%} chunk-level detection and \textbf{54.8\%} exact line localization.